geoffrey-diederichs/404CTF_WriteUps/Jean_Pile/README.md

      0x400a51 <service+011b>   jmp    0x400a6f <service+313>
 ```

-The rbp is stored right after our input on the stack : we'll need an offset of 48 to reach it.
+The rbp is stored right after our input on the stack : we'll need an offset of 48 bytes to reach it.

 Now, to leak the GOT table, we'll need to pass arguments to the `puts` function.
 Let's see what register is used to do so :